xywei/dealii-docset/README.md

 # Deal.II DocSet

-Manually generated DocSets for [Deal.II](https://github.com/dealii/dealii).
+The popurse is to have conveniently available offline documentation of the beloved [Deal.II](https://github.com/dealii/dealii) library.
-Tutorials and code-gallary are also included.
+Tutorials and code-gallary are also included in the docset.
 All resourses are attributed to the authors of the library.

 # Useage